Urgent

 In

-my view, the section reposes upon a trial court the discretion to
+my view the section reposes upon a trial court the discretion to

 proceed in terms of three available options set out therein.
-The

 Bentley formed the subject of the criminal prosecution and was